saularraffi/Tech-Interview-Notes/README.md

         return isNonDecreasing or isNonIncreasing
     ```

-- creating a BST without a helper function (for this example, assuming the array is sorted in ascending order)
+- Creating a BST without a helper function (for this example, assuming the array is sorted in ascending order)
     ```python
     def createTree(array):
         if len(array) == 0: